1. Home

 5. First-aid (check expirations and customize to your needs)

-6. Potty kit (trowel for lower elevations and WAG bag for higher elevations)
+6. Bathroom kit (trowel for lower elevations and waste alleviating gel (WAG) bag for higher elevations)

 7. Emergency shelter (prepare to be out overnight, regardless of your itinerary)